SAP/luigi/blog/2024-07-10-release-notes.md

 ---
 title: Luigi v2.14
-seoMetaDescription: Release notes for Luigi v2.13
+seoMetaDescription: Release notes for Luigi v2.14
 author:
   - Mahati Shankar
 layout: blog
 ---

-You can read about the new features in Luigi v2.13 in the release notes below.
+You can read about the new features in Luigi v2.14 in the release notes below.

 <!-- Excerpt -->

 #### E2E Tests With Nightwatch, WebdriverIO and Puppeteer

-You can now use frameworks instead of Cypress which has been deprecated.
+The testing-utilities library now additionally supports Nightwatch, WebdriverIO and Puppeteer.
+You can now use these testing frameworks for your e2e tests.

 #### getCurrentRoute Has Been Added

-getCurrentRoute has been added to the Luigi core API which as the name suggests returns the current Luigi route.
+[getCurrentRoute](https://docs.luigi-project.io/docs/luigi-core-api?section=getcurrentroute) has been added to the Luigi core API which as the name suggests returns the current Luigi route.

 #### getCurrentTheme in WC Client

-The method is now part of the core API so you can now use it in the WebComponent client too.
+The method [getCurrentTheme](https://docs.luigi-project.io/docs/luigi-core-api?section=getcurrenttheme) is now part of the core API so you can now use it in the WebComponent client too.

-#### Fiddle Theming Example

-To see the example in action, open [Luigi Fiddle](https://fiddle.luigi-project.io/) then choose the user icon at the top right and finally select `Settings` from the popover.

 #### Fix Top Nav Children Not Rendered